Help File: Mark Descriptions

 visibility is fair

-UNSUITABLE
+NO, UNSUITABLE

 visibility is poor

-Survey marks should have a generally open view of satellites passing overhead, relatively clear of tall obstructions nearby (buildings, trees, wires.)
-Older marks, set before the satellite era, are often unsuitable.
+Marks should have a generally open view of satellites passing overhead, with few large obstructions nearby (buildings, trees, wires.)

 Tools: